gitworkflows/devpod/memory-bank/components/scrubber.md

 ## Overview

-The Scrubber component in Gitpod is a Go library that provides functionality for removing or masking sensitive information from data.
+The Scrubber component in Devpod is a Go library that provides functionality for removing or masking sensitive information from data.
 It's designed to protect personally identifiable information (PII) and other sensitive data from being exposed in logs, error messages, and other outputs.
 The component offers various methods for scrubbing different types of data structures, including strings, key-value pairs, JSON, and Go structs.

 ## Purpose

 The primary purposes of the Scrubber component are:
 - Remove or mask personally identifiable information (PII) from data
 - Protect sensitive information such as passwords, tokens, and secrets
-- Provide consistent data sanitization across the Gitpod platform
+- Provide consistent data sanitization across the Devpod platform
 - Support various data formats and structures
 - Enable customizable scrubbing rules
 - Reduce the risk of sensitive data exposure